-• STRATEGY 1: Improve internal RRHA fair housing practices.
+STRATEGY 1: Improve internal RRHA fair housing practices.

-- Accommodate requests for reasonable accommodation based on disabilities in the marketing, preapplication, application, and continued service functions of RRHA's housing programs. - Procure language services for families of limited English proficiency, including the translation of vital documents into target languages. - Continue to require all RRHA staff to attend regular training on fair housing laws.
+- Accommodate requests for reasonable accommodations based on disabilities in the marketing, pre-application, application, and continued service functions of RRHA's housing programs. - o Continue to offer language services for families of limited English proficiency, including the translation of vital documents into target languages. - o Continue to require all RRHA staff to attend regular training on Fair Housing laws. - o Where appropriate and lawful, continue to advocate for legislative changes that will protect program participants from source-of-funds discrimination and will encourage the creation of additional affordable housing options in the City of Richmond.

-IMPEDIMENT (4): Source-of-income discrimination.

-• Where appropriate and lawful, continue to advocate for legislative changes which would protect program participants from source-of-income discrimination.